yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-042_Address_Field_Accepts_Single_Character_Input.md

 3. Enter a valid name
 4. Enter a valid mobile phone number
 5. Enter a valid ZIP code
-6. Enter a very short Address value (e.g., A)
+6. Enter a minimal address input in the "Address" field (e.g., A)
 7. Fill all other required fields
 8. Click on "Submit"